nukeykt/nukeykt/README.md

 ### Hi there 👋 I'm nukeykt

 - 🔭 I’m currently working on: cycle accurate Mega Drive core, source code reconstructions of Blood, Doom 95
-- 🌱 I’m currently learning: graphics programming, reverse engineering circuits, logisim.
+- 🌱 I’m currently learning: graphics programming, reverse engineering circuits.
 Want to learn Verilog in future
 - 📫 How to reach me: `nukeykt#0449` on discord, @nukeykt on twitter, mail: alexeytf2 at gmail.com

 <!--